mvolkmann/MyUnixEnv/notes/11tyNotes.md

 # 11ty Notes

-11ty is "a simple static style generator".
+11ty is "a simple static style generator" (SSG).

 An 11ty project can be configured to work with existing content files and an existing directory structure.